Research as value and economy creation activities

 On the other hand, ROE can be from high profitability.
 However, this profitability value can also mislead!

-Because, for example, a company or project that has very high profit, but the company or project needs high capital financing, for example the company/project need the money to pay their operational and other capital investment.
+Because, for example, a company or project has a very high profit, but the company or project needs high capital financing.
+The company/project needs the money to pay their operational and other capital investment.
 This situation means that the company/project literally cannot use the money from the profit!

-Cash is the king and is the real matter that all investors can take back from the money they have invested and put in their pocket!
+Cash is king and is the real matter that all investors can take back from the money they have invested and put in their pockets!

-The analysis of cash is to estimate the future the cash’s value into present time considering some devaluation of the cash over the years, that is the discount rate!
+The analysis of cash is to estimate the future of cash’s value into the present time considering some devaluation of the cash over the years, that is the discount rate!

-It is very important a company or project can generate cash to distribute dividend to shareholders and reinvest the money for future growth as well as other beneficial activities.
+It is very important a company or project can generate cash to distribute dividends to shareholders and reinvest the money for future growth as well as other beneficial activities.

 The evolution of financial analysis: from revenue to free cash flow